toabi/minetest-mac/README.md

 # Xcode project to build minetest

+**ATTENTION: IT IS CURRENTLY BROKEN AND NEEDS SOME MODIFICATION IN THE BUILD SCRIPTS.
+SEE <https://github.com/toabi/minetest-mac/issues/2>**

 This Xcode project can be used to build [minetest-c55](https://github.com/celeron55/minetest).

 Fore more information have a look the [official homepage](http://c55.me/minetest/).